-We have established relationships with research facilities, contract manufacturing organizations, or CMO's, and our collaborators to manufacture and supply our product for our initial U.S. market launch targeting early adopter hospitals and for commercialization.
-Currently, the workstation component of our Pure-Vu System is manufactured by Sanmina Corporation at their facilities in Israel and the loading fixture is made by the RMS Company in Minnesota.
-We may enter into formal supply agreements for the manufacture of the workstation component and loading fixture of our Pure-Vu System with Sanmina Corporation or RMS Company respectively, as we continue to establish higher volume capabilities and our commercialization efforts grow.
-The disposable portion of our Pure-Vu System is manufactured by Polyzen, Inc., at their facilities in North Carolina, U.S., pursuant to a supply agreement we entered into with Polyzen, Inc. in September 2017.
-A critical component supplier for the disposable manufactured by Polyzen, Inc. is EG Gilero, at their facilities in China.
-These manufacturing suppliers have extensive experience in medical devices and dealing with regulatory bodies.
-These suppliers have ISO 13485 approved quality systems.
-We have an agreement in place with a third party logistics provider in the U.S. who is ISO 13485 certified and specializes in medical devices and equipment.
-They will provide warehousing, shipping and back office support to meet our commercial needs.
+We have established relationships with research facilities, contract manufacturing organizations, or CMOs, and our collaborators to manufacture and supply our product for our initial U.S. market launch targeting early adopter hospitals and for our broader commercialization.
+Currently, the workstation and loading fixture component of our Pure-Vu System is manufactured by Sanmina Corporation at their facilities in Israel.
+We may enter into formal supply agreements for the manufacture of the workstation component and loading fixture of our Pure-Vu System with Sanmina Corporation as we continue to establish higher volume capabilities and our commercialization efforts grow.
+The disposable portion of the Pure-Vu EVS is manufactured by Sterling Industries in their Michigan, U.S. facility.
+We entered into a supply agreement with Sterling Industries in Q2 of 2021.
+The disposable portion of our Gen 2 Pure-Vu System is manufactured by Polyzen, Inc., at their facilities in North Carolina, U.S., pursuant to a supply agreement we entered into with Polyzen, Inc. in September 2017.
+Both Sterling Industries and Polyzen use Medacys in Shenzhen, China as key sub-supplier for the injection molded parts in the Pure Vu disposables.
+These manufacturing suppliers have extensive experience in medical devices and in dealing with regulatory bodies and other competent entities.
+These suppliers have ISO 13485 certified quality systems.
+We have an agreement in place with a third-party logistics provider in the U.S. who is ISO 13485 certified and specializes in medical devices and equipment.
+They provide warehousing, shipping and back office support to meet our commercial needs.